lapinek/platform-scripting/README.md

 Finally, remember that the script files are not expected to be edited directly in the containers.
 Thus, the scripts files are not copied by `bin/config.sh export` from the containers to the staging area and more importantly, they are not copied to the master directory with `bin/config.sh save`.
 This means that if you are changing script files in your staging area, you will need to remember to copy the good ones back to the master directory manually in order for them to be versioned.

-## <a id="chapter-050"></a>Scripting in the ForgeRock Components
+## <a id="chapter-050"></a>An Example of Scripting in ForgeRock Components

 [Back to the Top](#top)

 To compare environments provided by ForgeRock components, we will create a script that will make an HTTP call to an online service and receive a response in the form of JSON.
 For this purpose, as an example, we will visit a dummy API employee record at `http://jsonplaceholder.typicode.com/users/1`.
 This endpoint returns JSON, which the script _could_ evaluate against other data provided by the script's environment.

-> If you use server-side scripts to access an API over encrypted connection, make sure Java the script engine is running on trusts the underlying SSL/TLS certificate.
+> If you use server-side scripts to access an API over encrypted connection, make sure Java, the script engine is running on, trusts the underlying SSL/TLS certificate.

 ## <a id="chapter-060"></a>[ForgeRock Access Management](https://www.forgerock.com/platform/identity-management) (AM)